keflavich/despotic/README.md

 temperatures, and calculating time-dependent thermal evolution of clouds.

 DESPOTIC is implemented as a Python package, and is released under the GPL.
-The physical model, equations, solved, and some tests and example applications are described in
+The physical model, equations solved, and some tests and example applications are described in
 [Krumholz (2014)](http://adsabs.harvard.edu/abs/2014MNRAS.437.1662K).